ShakerCode/web-tutorial/jitsi-README.md

 ```
 Make sure the domain name you're using is actually registered and has an A record for the ingress-controller's IP (Not the JVB UDP service's IP)

 By default Certbot will use the http-01-challenge.
 If it throws an error (especially the ./well-known/acme challenge one), then you can use a DNS challenge instead.
 Run the following command and create a TXT record for your DNS.
+Make sure to add the `_acme-challenges` prefix before your subdomain when making the record (ex: \_acme.challenges.jitsi.mirrormirror.app).
 Copy in the output string from the challenge into the record and wait a bit for it to register before moving on.

+**Note:** You may have to wait 2-5 minutes for the record to register, so be patient.
+It depends on your domain registrar.

 ```
 certbot certonly --manual --preferred-challenges dns -d DOMAIN-NAME